chunglabmit/pystripe/README.md

 `PATH`.
 Feel free to adjust the parameters or add any of the additional arguments mentioned above.

 ## Authors
-Phathom is maintained by members of the [Kwanghun Chung Lab](http://www.chunglab.org/) at MIT.
+Pystripe is maintained by members of the [Kwanghun Chung Lab](http://www.chunglab.org/) at MIT.